harvesthill/reddit-wiki-archive/steroids/thecycle/injecting.md

 2. **Clean The Vials**: Wipe all of the vial tops with alcohol pad/swab, and let them dry.

-3. **Draw Air &amp; Inject Air**: Uncap the draw needle and fill the syringe with as much air as you plan to withdraw in liquid for the 1st vial. (i.e. If you plan to inject 1.5 mL/cc of liquid, you will draw 1.5 mL/cc of air.)
+3. **Draw Air & Inject Air**: Uncap the draw needle and fill the syringe with as much air as you plan to withdraw in liquid for the 1st vial. (i.e. If you plan to inject 1.5 mL/cc of liquid, you will draw 1.5 mL/cc of air.)
 Then, Inject the air into the vial and pull out the needle.
 Repeat for each vial.

 4. **Draw The Liquid**: Pick the "most important" compound to draw first. (i.e. the one that I want the dose to be the most exact).
 Load the pin with that compound.
 Going down the line of "importance", in the rest.
 *Note:* Pick the "most important" compound to inject air into last.
 This way you can immediately start drawing after injecting the air.